-Cornelius Vanderbilt Professor of Engineering, Civil & Environmental Engineering
+Cornelius Vanderbilt Professor of Engineering, (2011-2021) Department of Civil & Environmental Engineering

-Professor of Civil and Environmental Engineering, Civil & Environmental Engineering
+Professor of Civil and Environmental Engineering, Department of Civil & Environmental Engineering

-Professor of Earth and Environmental Sciences, Earth & Environmental Sciences
+Professor of Earth and Environmental Sciences, Department of Earth & Environmental Sciences

 Ph.D., Chemical & Biochemical Eng. – Rutgers, The State University of New Jersey, 1986